F.A.C.E. School

 F.A.C.E.
 School (in English, Fine Arts Core Education and in French, Formation Artistique au Cœur de l'Éducation) is a bilingual kindergarten, elementary and high school in Montreal, Quebec, Canada.
-It is run jointly by the English Montreal School Board (EMSB) and the Commission Scolaire de Montréal (CSDM).
+It is run jointly by the English Montreal School Board (EMSB) and the Centre de services scolaire de Montréal (CSSDM).
 F.A.C.E. was founded in 1975 with the name Fine Arts Core Elementary School (F.A.C.E.S.) and occupied the Victoria School building, now part of Concordia University, before moving to its current University Street location, to the east of McGill University's main campus in downtown Montreal.
 This was previously the home of the High School of Montreal, which had closed in June 1979.

 F.A.C.E. currently has over 1,300 students enrolled.

 History

 The Protestant School Board of Greater Montreal previously operated the school.

 Schedules

 Students at FACE have extra arts courses in addition to the academics required by both school boards.
 With over three more hours of class time per week in high school, the dismissal time varies from 2:30 to 2:50 to 3:45.
 Even then, students are sometimes required (or elect of their own free will) to stay after school for extracurricular courses and projects.